msalsbery/OpenSeadragonImagingHelper/README.md

     function onImageViewChanged(event) {
         // event.viewportWidth == width of viewer viewport in logical coordinates relative to image native size
         // event.viewportHeight == height of viewer viewport in logical coordinates relative to image native size
+        // event.viewportOrigin == OpenSeadragon.Point, top-left of the viewer viewport in logical coordinates relative to image
         // event.viewportCenter == OpenSeadragon.Point, center of the viewer viewport in logical coordinates relative to image
+        // event.zoomFactor == current zoom factor
         ...
     }